 Engaged employees trust that the company will consider each employee, seek to meet employees’ needs, and treat employees fairly.

 Leaders set the tone for a trusting workplace.
-Leaders build organizational trust when the workplace is predictable, consistent, and nonthreatening.
-They build trust by putting their people first so they can feel safe.
-Organizational trust is a condition required for employee engagement and organizational excellence.
+To clarify, leaders build organizational trust when the workplace is predictable, consistent, and nonthreatening.
+They build trust by putting their people first so they feel safe.
+To sum up, organizational trust drives employee engagement and organizational excellence.

 Employees trust leaders who are ethical and truthful.
-Leaders impact the future of the organization and the employees in it; therefore, employees trust leaders who they believe are honest, who will do what’s right for the company, and who will do what they say they will do.
+Leaders impact the future of the organization and the employees in it.
+Therefore, employees trust leaders who they believe are honest and ethical.
+To sum up, they trust leaders who do the right thing and do what they say they will do.
+They must be dependable.

 Competence promotes organizational trust.